Help! Baby Latching and Unlatching Repeatedly While Nursing

 Reflux in babies can also make babies uncomfortable at the breast and cause popping on and off while nursing.

 Babies with silent reflux usually won’t stay latched on and cry because of the pain associated with feeding.
+If your baby spits up clear liquid after nursing, it is usually a sign of acid reflux.

 The Solution for Baby Reflux